baku89/VirtualMapper/README.md

 * Launch sender application and Virtual Mapper.
 * Load the FBX file from **Scene > Open Scene**
-* Select the applopriate input source.
+* Select the appropriate input source.

 ## Troubleshooting